One hundred and six passengers board a Ryanair flight from Charleroi, only seating for ninety-eight

 Finally, the Boeing 737 MAX 8-200 (registered EI-HAT) departed Charleroi with all 106 passengers, albeit with a delay of two hours.

-Note from Editor:
+Notes from Editor:

 - Was Ryanair forced to reduce the total number of passengers on board due to cabin crew illness, an inoperative exit door or another operational issue?
 A Ryanair Boeing 737-800 normally seats 189 people and a 737-8200 has room for 197 passengers.